thomaslantern/nes-basic-sound/README.md

 B1 equ $02
 ; etc...
 </code></pre>

+Now, with our labels in place, we can write a look-up table that is a little easier to understand and read:
+<pre><code>
+; Basic idea for song_notes table
+song_notes:
+	db C3, C3, G3, G3, A3, A3, G3
+	db F3, F3, E3, E3, D3, D3, C3
+	; etc...
+</code></pre>

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)